pjtunstall/spotify-scraper/README.md

 #### Tinker with concurrency parameters

 The variable `pLimit` in the function `scrapeSection` (in `src/scrape/scrape-section.js`) determines the number of concurrent (simultaneous) requests being made to the website.
-A response of HTTP 429 (too-many requests) indicates that we're being rate-limited.
+A HTTP status code of 429 (too-many requests) indicates that we're being rate-limited.
 As `pLimit` is raised, such errors proliferate.

-The number of retries per country is determined by the variable `retries` in the function `scrapeWithRetry` (in `src/scrape/scrape-with-retry.js`).
+The number of attempts per country is determined by the variable `tries` in the function `scrapeWithRetry` (in `src/scrape/scrape-with-retry.js`).
 This can be adjusted together with `pLimit`.

-They're currently set to `pLimit = 5` and `retries = 5`.
+They're currently set to `pLimit = 4` and `tries = 9`.

+You can also adjust the pause delay between retries in `scrapeWithRetry`.
+It's currently set to `const delay = Math.min(1000 * i, 4000);`, which means try again after 1s, then 2s, ... , up to a maximum of 4s for all remaining attempts.

+These parameters generally result in a handful of 429s per 25-country section.
+Increasing `plimit` to 9, for example, is perfectly viable, and makes the whole process satisfyingly faster, but results in significantly more 429s.

+So as not to cause further disruption, I'll leave these experiments for now.
+In the future, I could investigate test servers, public APIs, and sandboxed environments designed for learning purposes.
+Wikipedia has been suggested as a scraper-friendly website that encourages experimentation, with clear rate-limiting guidelines.

 #### Rewrite in a compiled language